 finely ground black pepper

 Drain and rinse the chickpeas.
-Drain the chickpeas into a strainer and rinse under cool running water.
+Drain the chickpeas into a strainer, reserving the liquid from the can.
 If time and patience allows, pinch the skins from each of the chickpeas; this will make your hummus smoother.

 Combine all ingredients in the food processor.
 Combine the chickpeas, olive oil, tahini, lemon juice, garlic, salt, and pepper in the bowl of the food processor fitted with the blade attachment or blender.

-Blend hummus until smooth.
-Process the hummus continuously until it becomes very smooth, 1 to 2 minutes.
+Blend hummus until smooth, at least 5 minutes.
+Process the hummus continuously until it becomes very smooth, 5 minutes.
 Scrape down the sides of the bowl as needed to integrate any large chunks.

 Taste and adjust seasonings.
 Taste and add more of any of the ingredients to taste.
-If your hummus is stiffer than you'd like, add more lemon juice or olive oil to thin it out and make the hummus creamier.
+If your hummus is stiffer than you'd like, blend 2 to 3 tablespoons of the reserved chickpea liquid to thin it out and make the hummus creamier.